London City Pass Comparison

 If you’re traveling to London with kids, visiting churches and historic buildings probably isn’t your top priority.

 In that case, the Merlin Magical London 5-in-1-Pass is a great option for you.
-For just £90, this pass grants you access to Madame Tussauds, the London Eye, the SEA LIFE Aquarium, the London Dungeon, and Shrek’s Adventure – all of which your kids are sure to love.
+For just £90, this pass grants you access to Madame Tussauds, the London Eye, Sea Life, London Dungeon, and Shrek’s Adventure – all of which your kids are sure to love.

 Individual tickets for these attractions would cost you almost £150, so it’s definitely a great bargain.